Learn to Hunt

 The state park reservation system provides information on campsites and campground amenities available.

-Non-equestrian campers (campers without horses/mules) may camp in equestrian campgrounds, but they must pay the equestrian fee of $3.
+non-equestrian campers (campers without horses/mules) may camp in equestrian campgrounds, but they must pay the equestrian fee of $4.

-Chaperoned organized youth groups DO NOT include families of members of a formal organization.
+Chaperoned organized youth groups DO NOT include family members of a formal organization.

 We recommend you contact the park office if you have any questions about amenities available at the campsite and any restrictions regarding the number of tents allowed.
 For park locations and contact information, browse the online listings of our Iowa State Parks.